fabric8-analytics/fabric8-analytics-sonarqube-plugin/sonarqube-alpine/README.md

 (This simple approach to injecting plugins via `docker-compose` was inspired by the data container approach in https://github.com/MehrCurry/docker-sonar )

-Alternatively you can build and "hot" deploy the Bayesian plugin with `../sonarqube-widget/deploy.sh` script.
+Alternatively you can build and "hot" deploy the Fabric8-Analytics plugin with `../sonarqube-widget/deploy.sh` script.